myacov/web-server-project/README.md

 2. run vagrant destroy and vagrant up again.

 ## Future Improvements:
 - Introducing variables to make code more general
+- configure DNS to make the website publicly accessible